The Stein-Tomas inequality under the effect of symmetries: Introduction

 Given a subgroup $G\subset O(d)$ of the orthogonal group, a function $f:\R^d\to\Co$ is said to be {\it $G$-symmetric in $\R^d$} if $f\circ A=f$ holds for every $A\in G$.
 An especially interesting situation arises when considering the subgroup $G_k:=O(d-k)\times O(k)$ for some $k\in\{0,1,\ldots,d\}$.
 In this paper, we are interested in restriction estimates to the unit sphere,

 which hold in the class of $G_k$-symmetric functions.
 We are led to define the Banach space

 The cases $k\in\{0,d\}$ correspond to radial functions on $\R^d$.
 If $f\in L^p(\R^d)$ is radial, then $\widehat{f}$ is continuous on $\R^d\setminus\{0\}$ whenever $1\leq p<\frac{2d}{d+1}$; see \cite[Prop.\@ 5.1]{SSIV}.
 In particular, inequality \eqref{eq:GkRestriction} holds for radial functions provided $1\leq p<\frac{2d}{d+1}$ and $1\leq q\leq\infty$.
 This range of exponents is in fact optimal, since the radially symmetric counterexample from~\eqref{eq:IdNec} reveals that the adjoint of the restriction operator fails to be bounded from $L^{q'}(\sph{d-1})$ to $L^{p'}(\R^d)$, for every $1\leq q\leq \infty$ and $p\geq \frac{2d}{d+1}$.
 Thus the $L^p$--$L^q$ mapping properties of the restriction operator in the radial cases $k\in\{0,d\}$ are completely understood.
 The cases $k\in\{1,d-1\}$ are likewise special.
-Since Knapp's construction in $\R^d$ is rotationally invariant with respect to $d-1$ variables, $G_k$-symmetry does not allow for a larger range of Lebesgue exponents on which Fourier restriction estimates can hold when ${k\in\{1,d-1\}}$.
-In fact, in Remark~\ref{rem:G1Knapp} below we adapt Knapp's construction to the $G_k$-symmetric setting, ${k\in\{1,d-1\}}$, thus revealing that no estimate beyond those predicted by the restriction conjecture is possible.
+Since Knapp's construction in $\R^d$ is rotationally invariant with respect to $d-1$ variables, {{we do not believe that $G_1$-symmetry or $G_{d-1}$-symmetry allows for a larger range of Lebesgue exponents on which Fourier restriction estimates can hold.}} In fact, in Remark~\ref{rem:G1Knapp} below we adapt Knapp's construction to the $G_k$-symmetric setting, $k\in\{1,d-1\}$, thus revealing that no estimate beyond those predicted by the restriction conjecture is possible.
 For this reason, we will focus on the situation when $k\in\{2,3,\ldots,d-2\}$.